 The overriding goal of any sciatica treatment plan is to correct the underlying problem when possible, reduce or eliminate pain, and restore full functionality.

 Whether you suspect you have sciatica or you’ve been living with it for far too long, Dr. Jones can help.
-Call the office or schedule an appointment online today.
+Call the office nearest you or schedule an appointment online today.